 ESG program funds are provided under this program according to a formula based on the Community Development Block Grant Program (CDBG) formula.
 The percentage allocated will be equal to the percentage of the total amount available under CDBG for the prior fiscal year.
-To receive funds, each eligible entity must submit a Consolidated Plan (including an Annual Action Plan) to HUD.
-Metropolitan cities, urban counties, and territories may subgrant funds to private non-profit organizations.
+To receive funds, each eligible entity must submit a Consolidated Plan (including an Annual Action Plan) to the Department of Housing and Development Urban (HUD).
+Metropolitan cities, urban counties, and territories may subgrant funds to private nonprofit organizations.